 Acknowledgement of Country

-We acknowledge the Traditional Owners and Custodians of the land and waterways Newer Volcanics is written on, the Wathaurong, Wurundjeri and Boon Wurrung people of the Kulin Nation, and acknowledge their continued culture and connection to land and waters.
+We acknowledge the Traditional Custodians of the land and waterways our work is created on, the Wurundjeri Woiwurrung, Boon Wurrung and Wathaurong peoples of the Eastern Kulin Nation, and acknowledge their continued culture and connection to land and waters.
 We pay our respects to Kulin Nation Elders past, present, future and emerging.
 We acknowledge sovereignty has never been ceded.

 Newer Volcanics is a creative project with accompanying performance by The Orbweavers responding to the volcanic plains and waterways of western Melbourne.
-The performance will be premiered at The Substation arts centre in Newport on 29 and 30 November 2018, and is presented in collaboration with The Letter String Quartet and filmmaker Brian Cohen.
+The performance premiered at The Substation arts centre in Newport on 29 and 30 November 2018, and was presented in collaboration with The Letter String Quartet and filmmaker Brian Cohen.

 About the Project